michalcisek/return-of-the-blog/content/posts/thunder_dash/index.md

 >
 > As it can be seen, there are definitely information about timestamp, longitude and latitude, but they are obfuscated.
 They obviously don't want you to steal their data.
 >
-> So even if you would be able to access the web socket, you would still need to decode this data.
+> So even if you could access the WebSocket, you would still need to decode this data.
 > I guarantee you it's possible, but that's misuse of their API, so I'm not going to do it this way.